 Communication and Community.
 One of the pleasures of being ACS President was the frequent opportunities to talk to ACS members, staff, colleagues, and students.
 In this way, I could get input directly from our stakeholders, discuss current issues, and possible solutions.
 These were also good opportunities to advocate for chemistry, build communities of like-minded people, and publicize my platform and programs.

 Given in the table below are my engagements and activities as a member of the Presidential Succession in 2020 – 2022.
-As you can see, I have been involved with many meetings and talks (31 in 2020, 55 in 2021, and 34 in 2022).
-I have also been active in writing articles, and organizing symposia and webinars.
-These have been busy three years, and I appreciate the opportunities to serve ACS members and contribute towards the chemistry enterprise.
+As you can see, I was involved with many meetings and talks (31 in 2020, 55 in 2021, and 34 in 2022).
+I was also active in writing articles, and organizing symposia and webinars.
+Those three years were very busy, and I appreciate the opportunities to serve ACS members and contribute towards the chemistry enterprise.
 I would like to thank all my friends, ACS members, and ACS staff for their input, collaboration, and help.
-It has been a true pleasure working with all of you!
+It was a true pleasure working with all of you!